Zentropivity/fixed_math/README.md

 Implemented functions:

 - `sqrt` from trait `FixedSqrt`
+  - `FixedSqrt` is not implemented for fixed numbers with less than 2 integer bits, but there are functions that work on those types: `sqrt_i1`, ...
 - `sin_cos`, `sin`, `cos`, `tan` from trait `FixedSinCos`
-  - `FixedSinCos` is not implemented for fixed numbers with less than 7 integer bits (though this may change)
+  - `FixedSinCos` is not implemented for fixed numbers with less than 7 integer bits, but there are functions that work on some of those types: `sin_cos_i7`, ...
   - All calculations are made in degrees
     - except that there is a `sin_cos_rad` function which is very imprecise; check [source code](src/trig.rs) for why, feel free to fix it (its not a priority for me)